Download the course booklet to find out more about Lancaster University, how we teach Law and what you'll study as a Law student.

-You will engage with a series of short legal problems for group discussion, critically analyse arguments in legal journals and read cases for your coursework, prepare group presentations to consolidate learning in seminars, and explore jigsaw and round-robin reading techniques as you broaden the scope of your understanding.
+You will engage with a series of short legal problems through group discussions, critically analysing arguments in legal journals and reading cases for your coursework, as well as preparing a group presentation.

-You will be taught by research-active academics who have an interest in constitutional theory, constitutional conventions, and human rights law.
-All of them will support you as you develop understanding, deepen your legal knowledge, and hone your critical evaluation skills.
+You will be taught by academics who are researching constitutional theory, constitutional conventions, and/or human rights law.
+They will support you to develop understanding, deepen your legal knowledge, and hone your critical evaluation skills.

-This course is compulsory for second year students who have not taken Law 105 in their first year.
-The EU as a legal system operates differently to English law, as such; this module will give you a basic understanding of the European Union (EU).
-The institutions of the EU, the way law is created and developed, the principles governing relations between the EU and its Member States, and the substantive law of the EU will introduce you to new concepts.
-The course as a whole focuses most greatly on the constitutional aspects of the EU; however you will also be introduced to substantive law relating to the free movement of goods and persons.
+The European Union as a legal system operates differently to English law.
+This module will give you a basic understanding of the institutions of the EU, the way law is created and developed, the principles governing relations between the EU and its Member States, and the substantive law of the EU.

 How does the law relate to land and property?
 And is the current law still fit for the 21st Century?

 Our Land Law module immerses you in real life scenarios to promote an understanding of how the law actually works.
 You are given the opportunity to work through legal problems as though you are advising a client, and we discuss some of the documentation and protocols that are used by property lawyers.